 Spring starts early with mild weather encouraging walkers and cyclists to visit in Feb regardless of occasional showers.
 Evenings will be cold, however, and spring is probably too chilly to attempt a sea swim.
 Mar-Apr are a lot brighter, with bougainvillea appearing in villages whilst wild buttercups, poppies and orchids create colour along the Besparmak Trail.
 May-Jun is the best time to go to Northern Cyprus for sunshine without the intensity of Jul-Aug.
 Sep-Oct is another great season, with festivals celebrating the carob and olive harvest.
 Weather conditions are a lot less wet for walkers now, in comparison to spring.

-NORTHERN CYPRUS, MONTH BY MONTH
+WHEN TO VISIT NORTHERN CYPRUS, MONTH BY MONTH

 Northern CYPRUS Weather Chart